 - Review your practice’s policies and procedures on employee safety, and consider a quick training session with employees on how to protect themselves from COVID-19 and other illnesses when interacting with patients.

 - Develop a Return to Work Policy for your employees, including requiring pre-shift screening.

 - Review your practice’s HIPAA Policies and Procedures Manual, especially with respect to remote access of employees to protected health information.
 For more information, see our post on Fox’s HIPAA and Health Information Technology Blog regarding the ABCs for Working from Home for employees of covered entities under HIPAA.

-- Consider conducting additional cleaning and sanitization of your office, especially in areas with patient presence.
+- Conduct additional cleaning and sanitization of your office in accordance with CDC Guidance, especially in areas with patient presence.

-If you have any questions on what is best for your practice from a legal perspective during the COVID-19 outbreak, please do not hesitate to contact us.
+If you have any questions on what is best for your practice from a legal perspective during and after the COVID-19 outbreak, please do not hesitate to contact us.